 Optional Materials / Documents to Consider

-Standardized International Test Scores – while SAT and ACT scores may play a role in the selection process of a university, they aren’t always necessary.
-For example, at the University of Michigan, students who do not have SAT or ACT scores may still apply with other exam scores like AP or IB exams.
-For bachelor’s programs, in the absence of a high school diploma, educational institutions might ask an applicant to submit an equivalent qualification.
+Standardized International Test Scores – SAT and ACT scores may play a role in the selection process at some universities, but policies vary.
+For example, the University of Michigan states that it is test-optional for the 2026 application cycle.
+Applicants who do not want SAT or ACT scores to be considered may still submit other optional testing information, such as AP or IB exam scores.

 Key Facts for Applying to Universities in the U.S.

-Here are some key facts and answers to frequently asked questions that might help you when applying to a university in the United States.
+Here are some key facts and answers to frequently asked questions that may help you when applying to a university in the United States.

 1. Application Deadlines may Vary Vastly